NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Feint.md

 * * *

 With a misleading flourish, you leave an opponent unprepared for your real attack.
-Attempt a Deception check against your target's Perception DC.
+Attempt a [[Actions/feint|feint]]{Deception} check against your target's Perception DC.

 * * *